-A question about doing Age Regression Therapy with a client who suspects sexual abuse, and is concerned with creating false memories using hypnosis.
+A question about doing Age Regression Work with a client who suspects sexual abuse, and is concerned with creating false memories using hypnosis.

 Answered by Calvin D. Banyan, MA, CI, BCH

 Cal...
 Since you appreciated that question so much (question #9 below), I have another.
 Another client I am working with for smoking cessation revealed to me that she thinks she was molested as a youngster (by her father) but has no memory...just a hunch.
 How would you suggest approaching the AR?
 She had the concern of formulating a false memory...what is the possibility of that and are there steps to avoid it or how would I work through it.
 She also confided that she had been raped in college but that the possible molestation was the thing she wanted to work on first.

 I have no problem with you posting my question and name.
 I really appreciate the input.
 Any books or videos that you would recommend that would help demonstrate/reinforce these methods?
 Thanks again for your time.

 You have asked a string of very good questions.
 I wish I could go into much more detail.
 But I will try to give you as brief and complete an answer as I can for each question as I see them.